bryceandpeas/tumbly/README.md

             -h, --help   show this help message and exit

             -u USERNAME, --username USERNAME
-                         The username of the tumblr user whos tumblr you wish to scrape.
+                         The username of the tumblr user whose tumblr you wish to scrape.

             -n NUMBER,   --number NUMBER
                          The number of images to scrape.